timbod7/secretfs/README.md

-Secretfs is a [FUSE][] filesystem that mirrors an existing filesystem tree, but with file templates expanded and specific files decrypted.
+Secretfs is a [FUSE][] filesystem that mirrors an existing filesystem tree, but with mustache file templates expanded and specific files decrypted.
 It has been tested with OSX, and should also work on linux.

 # Usage and configuration